dhuan/wikicmd/docs/content/config.md

 #### editor (optional)

 Sets the text-editing program for editing Wiki Pages.

-If you don't set this parameter, the text editor that will open up will be the one defined in your `EDITOR` shell environment variable.
-If that is not set as well, it will default to `vim`.
+Defaults to `vim` if not set.
+The `EDITOR` shell environment variable can also be used to overwrite this option.

 #### default (optional)